Limekiller: Reception

-The collection was reviewed by Jonathan Strahan in Locus #514, November 2003, Lucius Shepard in The New York Review of Science Fiction, December 2003, Peter Heck in Asimov's Science Fiction, September 2004, and James L. Cambias in The New York Review of Science Fiction, September 2004.
+The collection was reviewed in Locus #514, November 2003, by Jonathan Strahan, who wrote: "(A) major book by a writer at the height of his powers that should have been published during his lifetime, but wasn't.
+It ranks easily amongst the best and most important books of the year..."
+The book was also reviewed by Lucius Shepard in The New York Review of Science Fiction, December 2003, Peter Heck in Asimov's Science Fiction, September 2004, and James L. Cambias in The New York Review of Science Fiction, September 2004.

 Awards

 The collection placed tenth in the 2004 Locus Poll Award for Best Collection.